normai/purpleterms/notes.md

 - New function **`this.empty()`** — Prints a blank line.
 Nice-to-have but not vital.

 - New function **`this.printraw(html)`**
-  — Allows arbitrary formatting the output, including e.g. images.
+  — Allows arbitrary output formatting, including e.g. images.
   Surely nice!
 But I suspect, this is a much more advanced feature than a _dead simple library_ in it's initial state can bear.
   It might open the field for voluminous conditions,